Fiona Curran: Beach Fatigue at Carslaw St Lukes

 Curran’s depiction of a rotten idyll is perhaps also a nod to John Milton’s infamous epic poem Paradise Lost, which tells the story of holy war between heaven and hell, the birth of humanity and Adam and Eve’s fall from grace.
 Interesting that Beach Fatigue should offer a nod to a literary depiction of the birth of humanity while simultaneously depicting its ultimate demise.
 It’s a quite a poetic juxtaposition of the beginning and the end.

-Beach Fatigue is at Carlsaw St*Lukes until 23rd November 2013, for further information visit here.
+Beach Fatigue is at Carlsaw St Lukes until 23rd November 2013.
+For further information visit the gallery’s website here.